 - people receiving steroid therapy

 - pregnant women

-Acyclovir, an antiviral medication, is licensed for treatment of chickenpox.
+Acyclovir, an antiviral medication, is licensed for the treatment of chickenpox.
 The medication works best if it is given within the first 24 hours after the rash starts.

 - Varicella for healthcare professionals